ashcode028/Computer-Organisation/README.md

 # Computer-Organisation
-This repository has all codes  and its explainations with "TRY IT YOURSELF SECTION".
+This repository has all codes  and its explainations.
 For all those who love assembly coding for different architechtures or for those trying to explore it.
 This will be updated fully by August 2021.
 Hope you all learn with me.